What is conflict resolution and mediation for?

 Conflict resolution or mediation is about affording the time and space and place to resolving what may seem beforehand an intractable problem between a couple or two or more people in a partnership, or workplace, or organisation.
 Anybody involved in such a conflict of understanding or dispute can seek conflict resolution to try and sort it out.

-The breadth of experience I have accumulated in my working and social life is ideally suited to my facilitating workplace mediation and conflict resolution in my therapeutic practice.
+The breadth of experience I have accumulated in my working and social life is ideally suited to my facilitating workplace mediation and conflict resolution in my therapeutic practice, and I’ve worked in conflict resolution and mediation with the following:

 My conflict resolution and mediation expertise